projectcalico/calico/security/policy-rules-overview.md

 ---
-title: Pods
+title: Define network connectivity rules for Calico workload and host endpoint resources.
-description: Use policy rules in network policy and global network policy as match criteria using label selectors.
+description: Use policy rules in Calico policy as match criteria using label selectors.
 ---

-### Big picture
+### Value

-Use label selectors to apply policy rules in {{site.prodname}} network policy and global network policy.

 If you've read [Get started with Calico policy]({{ site.baseurl }}/security/calico-network-policy) and [Kubernetes policy]({{ site.baseurl }}/security/kubernetes-network-policy) and done the tutorials, you already know how to use label selectors to apply policy rules.
-If you need more help, the Policy rules section provides more examples of specific rules.
+This section provides more examples of using specific policy rules in {{site.prodname}} for:

-For the complete list of policy rules, see:

 - [Global network policy]({{ site.baseurl }}/reference/resources/globalnetworkpolicy)
 - [Network policy]({{ site.baseurl }}/reference/resources/networkpolicy)